MVX-star/GeoFS-After-Dark/README.md

 The in-game console lets you run JavaScript directly inside the game without installing anything.

 🔹 Step 1: Open GeoFS
-Go to GeoFS in your browser
+Go to GeoFS in your browser.
-Load into the game normally
+Load into the game normally.

 🔹 Step 2: Open the Console
 Press: